Article by Graceville Physiotherapist Molly Cartledge

 The neck can appear to be locked out of range but this is usually caused by muscle spasm rather than true joint locking.
 Wry necks can cause a lot of pain and stress to individuals but they can be well managed, especially if treatment is sought early.
 A strengthening program is often required to address any underline weakness or contributing factors.

-If would like to discuss the management of patients experiencing neck pain, cervigogenic headaches or wry neck, please contact us today and we would be happy to help.
+If would like to discuss the management of patients experiencing neck pain, neck pain treatment at Graceville, cervigogenic headaches or wry neck, please contact us today and we would be happy to help.